AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

 ### Remote Desktop

 In windows mode you can use the terminal mode editors or you can use editors that have a GUI.
 Besides emacs in its (default) window mode, other more “notepad-like” editors like gedit are also available on Artemis.
-You can invoke these editors from the command line within the remote desktop environment e.g.
+You can invoke these editors from the terminal within the remote desktop environment e.g.

 ```
 $ gedit